 Conservative: help to minimise incident and accidents by taking an extra cautious approach to your boating.

 Our guidance on safe boating remains unchanged: know your limits; look after yourself; keep in touch and, above all, have a plan.
-As we head back to the water, we advise boaters to think about these factors.
+As the restrictions are relaxed, we advise boaters to think about these factors.
 The RNLI and the RYA have also worked in collaboration to produce joint safety guidance to help ensure that this summer is as safe as it can be.

-The regulations enable the Government and devolved administrations to do three main things; determine what businesses must close and what can stay open, ensure people stay at home unless they have a “reasonable excuse” not to do so, and to prohibit groups of more than two people gathering in a public place unless they are from the same household.
-While the Government’s guidance (see Recreational boating in England below) sets out how the Government considers people should behave, the regulations set out how people must behave and it is the regulations (rather than the Government’s guidance) that may be enforced within the law.
+The Regulations enable the Government and devolved administrations to do a number of things; determine what businesses must stay closed and what can open, restrict certain business activities, control the movement of people and to restrict gatherings.
+While guidance sets out how the Governments consider people should behave, the regulations set out how people must behave and it is the regulations (rather than the guidance) that may be enforced within the law.

 Recreational boating in England